Certora/gambit/README.md

 </pre>

 _**Note:**
-The mutated file must located within your current working directory or one of its subdirectories.
+The mutated file must be located within your current working directory or one of its subdirectories.
 If you want to mutate code in an arbitrary directory, use the `--sourceroot` option.
 _

-### Example 2: Mutating and Downsampling
+### Example 2: Mutating and downsampling

 The above command produced 34 mutants which may be more than you need.
 Gambit provides a way to randomly downsample the number of mutants with the